Brian-McElroy/CV/README.md

 ## Background.

 I have a degree in architecture, and have worked as an architect.
-In 2013 I got a higher diploma in computing and began my career in game programming.
+In 2013 I got a level 8 higher diploma in computing and began my career in game programming.
 I worked as a lead dev for 'Physical Liquid' and 'Kitman Labs'.
 Currently I am making my own games entirely by myself (design, code, art, audio), and also doing the odd bit of contract work.